Keerthividya/Keerthividya/README.md

 ###

 <p align="left">
-  🔭 I'm Vidyakeerthi, a Software Developer and CSE graduate with solid experience in full-stack web development.
+  I'm Vidyakeerthi, a CSE graduate and Software Developer with expertise in full-stack web development.
 I thrive on creating and enhancing web applications.
 </p>

 ###